 - Whilst all this is happening, other pools are also competing against each other for the next ovulation.
 At any given time your ovaries contain follicles at all stages of development.

-Controlled by hormones
+Ovulation is controlled by hormones

-Chemical messengers called hormones tightly control the folliculogenesis process.
+Chemical messengers called hormones tightly control ovulation and the folliculogenesis process.
 A part of your brain called the pituitary gland is given signals to release follicle stimulating hormone (FSH) and luteinizing hormone (LH), which are released into the bloodstream and then act on the ovaries.
 Here is a summary of how hormones control follicle development and ovulation:

 - The hypothalamus in your brain produces gonadotropin releasing hormone (GnRH).
 It acts on the pituitary gland in your brain to produce FSH and LH.